 - If an existing supporter or volunteer gives us your data and suggests we get in touch, we will first establish a legal basis to do so, and then provide you with full details of how we use your data and your rights on first point of contact.

 - We may also receive information about you from publically available sources, such as Linkedin or a news article.

 We will use your data for a range of purposes, including:

 - To send you promotional, marketing and fundraising information by post, telephone or electronic means.
 These types of communications can include:

-- Informing you of events, services or products related to The Berkeley Ensemble, such as concerts, workshops, talks, masterclasses, courses, recordings, or offers.
+- Informing you of events, services or products related to The Berkeley Ensemble and Berkeley Ensemble Online, such as concerts, workshops, talks, masterclasses, courses, recordings, or offers.

 - News and updates about The Berkeley Ensemble, such as concert brochures and e-newsletters.

 - Information on our fundraising operations, including occasional targeted requests to consider giving financial support to The Berkeley Ensemble, or to ask you to consider supporting us in other ways.